Nicolas-Bieszczad/Object_segmentation/README.md

 To evaluate the performance of our object segmentation model, we rely on standard metrics commonly used in segmentation tasks: **Precision**, **Recall**, and **mean Average Precision** (mAP).

 - **Precision** measures the proportion of true positive predictions among all positive predictions made by the model, indicating how accurate the model's positive predictions are.
-Since we are segmenting two classes—**workers** and **machinery**—we report precision separately for each class to understand class-specific performance.

 - **Recall** measures the proportion of true positive predictions among all actual objects, reflecting the model's ability to find all relevant instances in the dataset.